 Run your program.
 It should display something like this in the console window:

 ?
-In fact, this refers to a variable called version
+This refers to a variable called version

 that lives in the sys